 Don't be put off because your linen sheets have a lower thread count than cotton ones, or other popular varieties of bed linen.
 As we've learnt today, more threads doesn't necessarily indicate high quality or even softness.
 Linen has a low thread count and GSM, even though it is considered incredibly durable and smooth to the touch.

 What's more important is to figure out what kind of sheets work best for you and what you are looking for in bed linen.
-If the answer is a set of lighter-than-air flax linen sheets—maybe even in a dreamy colour like Ruby or Rust or a perfect, crisp White—then you must heed no attention to the thread count whatsoever.
+If the answer is a set of lighter-than-air flax linen sheets—maybe even in a dreamy colour like Sage or Rust or a perfect, crisp White—then you must heed no attention to the thread count whatsoever.
 Let your hands be your guide instead, and like Goldilocks seek out the sheets that feel just right.

 Have more questions about linen?
 Visit our FAQ page